-I was born in…no wait, that’s too far back.
-I’ll start with something more recent.
 I moved around a lot as a child (Air Force/Civil Service brat), but finally settled in New Mexico around 5th grade.
 To be honest, I didn’t like it much.
 I’m a huge fan of green, leafy trees and running water, both of which are severely lacking in New Mexico unless you head to the northern part of the state.
 We did not live in the northern part.
 We lived in the part full of tumbleweeds and sand, but I digress.

 I went to college, because it seemed like the thing to do, and graduated with a degree in English and absolutely no idea what to do with it.
 I tried out “Administrative Assistant” which didn’t work for me at all.
-So I did the safest thing I knew…I moved 2,000 miles away to get a master’s degree at Syracuse University.
+So I did the safest thing I knew…I moved 2,000 miles away to get a master’s degree in publishing at Syracuse University.

 That year and a half was probably the best time of my school life.
 I received a top notch education in publishing, and met my future husband.
 We made a deal, the first person to find a job determines where we live.
 I found a job in Dallas first, so that’s where we landed.
 The hubby loves it as it’s warm and he gets to wear shorts year round.
 You just don’t do that in Syracuse.